diegomarquez-real/ToDo/README.md

 # ToDo
-As of right now the KnockoutJS MVC application is fully functional inclduding data and business layers.
+As of right now the KnockoutJS MVC application is fully functional including data and business layers.
 - Entity Framework Core
 - Sqlite